 Currently DisplayPort 1.4 is the most capable and readily available version of the DisplayPort standard.
 The DisplayPort 2.0 spec came out in June 2019, but there still aren't any graphics cards or displays using the new version.
-We thought that would change with the launch of AMD's 'Big Navi' (aka Navi 2x, aka RDNA 2) and Nvidia's Ampere GPUs, but Ampere at least is sticking with DisplayPort 1.4a (we'll know more about AMD's Big Navi soon enough).
-DisplayPort 1.4 doesn't have as much bandwidth available as HDMI 2.1, but on the other hand, HDMI 2.1 hardware isn't really available for PCs yet.
+We thought that would change with the launch of AMD's 'Big Navi' (aka Navi 2x, aka RDNA 2) and Nvidia's Ampere GPUs, but both stick with DisplayPort 1.4a.
+DisplayPort 1.4 doesn't have as much bandwidth available as HDMI 2.1, but it's sufficient for up to 8K 60Hz with DPC, and HDMI 2.1 hardware isn't really available for PCs yet.

 One advantage of DisplayPort is that variable refresh rates (VRR) have been part of the standard since DisplayPort 1.2a.
 We also like the robust DisplayPort (but not mini-DisplayPort) connector, which has hooks that latch into place to keep cables secure.
 It's a small thing, but we've definitely pulled loose more than a few HDMI cables by accident.
 DisplayPort can also connect multiple screens to a single port via Multi-Stream Transport (MST), and the DisplayPort signal can be piped over a USB Type-C connector that also supports MST.